Fair Market Value (FMV): What Is It and How Do You Calculate It?

 What’s the difference between fair market value, market value, and appraised value?

-Don’t confuse fair market value with its two word relatives: market value and appraised value.
+Don’t confuse FMV with its two word relatives: market value and appraised value.
 They are distinctly and deliberately different.
-All three can be applied to the job of determining the worth of a property, but fair market value is what it should sell for.
+All three can be applied to the job of determining the worth of a property, but FMV is what it should sell for.
 Here’s a quick explanation for each of the terms:

 - Fair market value: This is the value of the home based on normal market conditions.
 Buyers and sellers are not overly eager to buy or sell a home, and both parties have the same information.

-- Market value: This is the home’s value based on the supply and demand of the market and can be more volatile as values can either be pressed high or low based on current conditions.
+- Market value: This is the home’s value based on the market’s supply and demand.
+It can be more volatile as values can either be pressed high or low based on current conditions.

 - Appraisal value: Your home’s value is reviewed independently by an appraiser who considers its specific location, condition, amenities, and other properties that are comparable to it.